Claytor Lake: Recreational activities

 Popular activities at Claytor Lake include powerboating, sailing and various watersports.

 Fishing has also become a major attraction at Claytor Lake.
 The most plentiful fish in the lake are bluegill, a form of sunfish.
 Most commonly they are in the 6 to 8 in range and weigh less than a pound.
 Catfish are also popular in Claytor Lake, some of them getting quite large (well over 50 lb).
 The main sporting varieties are largemouth bass, smallmouth bass and striped bass.
 Large and small mouth bass fishing tournaments are a regular seasonal event at Claytor Lake with weights of 15 to 20 lb per fisherman being an average winning catch.
 All tournament fishing is catch and release and most is done by local clubs.
 Striped bass fishing occurs year-round with various techniques.
 The average "striper" (as they are commonly known) is about 8 lb but catches close to 30 lb have been reported.

+The Virginia state record hybrid striped bass was caught in Claytor Lake on March 16, 2016.
+It weighed 15 lbs 13 oz.
+A Virginia state record spotted bass was caught on January 1, 2020, which weighed 4 lbs 12 oz.

 Several high cliffs of shale rock ring the lake shoreline.
 This material is generally loose and unstable, and therefore climbing is not permitted.

-The Blue Ridge Mountains Council of the Boy Scouts of America operates the Claytor Lake Aquatics Base on the shore of the lake.
-It offers sailing, rowing, and other watersports such as wakeboarding to the Boy Scouts who spend a week there during the summer.
-It also offers a program to earn a PADI scuba diving certification over the course of the week.
+The Blue Ridge Mountains Council of the Boy Scouts of America used to operate the Claytor Lake Aquatics Base on the shore of the lake.
+It offered sailing, rowing, and other watersports such as wakeboarding to the Boy Scouts who spent a week there during the summer.
+It also offered a program to earn a PADI scuba diving certification over the course of the week.
+Due to declining participation the base was sold in May of 2024 for $2.7 million to the real estate firm Shah Development.